 The Cambrian area of San Jose’s months of inventory as a whole, and in one price point

 Cambrian was once an enormous zone of the Santa Clara Valley.
 Today we mostly think of it as within San Jose in the 95124 and 95118 zip codes.
-Some of it it adjacent to Campbell – a very tiny sliver is IN Campbell (we’re only dealing with the San Jose portion in our charts), and a tinier still area is in San Jose and is under the Campbell School Union District.
-Most of this area is in one of three elementary school districts: Cambrian, Union, or San Jose Unified.
+Part of it is adjacent to Campbell – a very tiny sliver is IN Campbell, and a tinier still area is in San Jose and within the Campbell School Union District!
+However most of this area is in one of three elementary school districts: Cambrian, Union, or San Jose Unified.